Automotive Transmission/Transaxle Tech Specialist

 The Automotive Transmission/Transaxle Tech Specialist certificate program provides students with the skills to enter the automotive industry as an entry level transmission, transaxle, and drive line technician.
 Topics covered include: shop safety, basic electrical/electronic theory and diagnosis, manual transmission/transaxle operation and diagnosis, automatic transmission/transaxle operation and diagnosis, axles operation and diagnosis, differentials operation and diagnosis, and 4WD/AWD systems operation and diagnosis.

 The standard curriculum for Automotive Transmission/Transaxle Tech Specialist certificate program is designed for the semester system.
 Students may enter the program in any semester term in which any of the four required courses are offered.
-While the program may be completed in as little as 1 semester, it generally takes 2 semesters to complete.
+The program may be completed in as little as 2 semesters.
 To graduate, students must earn a minimum of 18 credit hours.

 - Submit a completed application;

 - Be at least 16 years of age;